moodymudskipper/powerjoin/README.md

 #> 1                 185          3650 Reiner              190          3600 Ola
 ```

-We might provide different conditions and they’ll be joined with `&`, we
-might also mix fuzzy joins with regular equi joins :
+We might also mix fuzzy joins with regular joins :

 ``` r
 power_inner_join(